theChris84/react-workshop/assignments.md

 * Add some styling (you can put CSS rules into `index.css`)

 ## 2. Render Dynamic Data

+Take a look at the existing `Climate` component.
+It receives a `Sensor` as a prop.
+This sensor is an `EventEmitter` that emits `temperature` and `humidity` events.
+The component is registering event handlers to those, and updates its state accordingly.
+This leads to React rendering the component each time a new value is received.

 ### 2.1 Extract Child Component